 Frequently Asked Questions

-Simple syrup is made with a 1:1 ratio of water and sugar where rich syrup is made with a 2:1 sugar to water ratio.
-Simple syrup is the common recipe here in the states and rich syrup is common in the UK.
+Simple syrup is made with a 1:1 ratio of water and sugar and is the common recipe here in the States.
+Whereas rich syrup is made with a 2:1 sugar-to-water ratio and is common in the UK.

 👋 Let’s Connect!